 Under both Alternative 1 and 2, construction noise levels would be similar because the conceptual development plans would require similar construction phasing and equipment.
 Construction noise levels vary depending on the equipment being used, its duration of use, and the receptor's distance from the noise source.
 Table 8 details the predicted noise levels (at a distance of 100 feet from the source) for common construction equipment (FTA 2018).
-The sound levels experienced by human receptors would vary depending on distance from the noise source and decrease approximately 6 dBA with every doubling of distance.
+The sound levels experienced by human receptors, as A-weighted decibels (dBA), would vary depending on distance from the noise source and decrease approximately 6 dBA with every doubling of distance.